Areas of Expertise

 The American University in Cairo, Cairo, Egypt, 1986

-I specialize in teaching diversity at UNF and bring an international, immigrant and minority perspective to my teaching.
-My undergraduate degree was in Anthropology from the American University in Cairo, Egypt.
-I hold a masters degree from the University of Bath.
-I have worked in Ghana, Japan and Pakistan (where I continue research).
-I have a number of publications on Islamophobia in schools.
+I specialize in teaching multiculturalism and social foundations.
+My undergraduate degree was in Anthropology from the American University in Cairo, Egypt, my masters degree is from the University of Bath, England.
+I have created projects, researched and worked for improved intercultural communication in Ghana, Japan and Pakistan.
+Overall I bring my international, immigrant and minority perspective into my teaching.

 Journal of Cultural Studies of Science Education (CCSE) Best Paper Award